-Federal Legislation - The No Child Left Behind Act of 2001 has greatly impacted the District and the Department of Grants, Contracts & Compliance.
-Mandates and regulations have affected the following:
+Federal and State Legislation has greatly impacted the District and the Department of Grants, Contracts & Compliance.
+The Every Student Succeeds Act (ESSA) as well as other mandates/regulations have influenced the following:

 - The testing of at least 95% of all students—Regular Education, Special Education and English Language Learners (no exemptions).

 - Requirements identifying areas of certification and licensing status for all District teachers.